-"Benchmark Index", where applicable, in relation to a Fund, the index against which the return of the Fund will be compared.
+"Benchmark Index", in relation to a Fund, the index against which the return of the Fund will be compared.
+(Where "Net USD" is used in the name of a benchmark index this indicates that dividends are reinvested (net) after the deduction of withholding taxes, and that the benchmark index is denominated in US Dollar).